 Trebor Healey is the recipient of a Lambda Literary award, two Publishing Triangle awards and a Violet Quill award.
-He is the author of three novels, A Horse Named Sorrow, Faun and Through It Came Bright Colors; a book of poetry, Sweet Son of Pan; and two previous collections of stories, A Perfect Scar and Eros & Dust.
+He is the author of three novels, A Horse Named Sorrow, Faun and Through It Came Bright Colors; a book of poetry, Sweet Son of Pan; and three collections of stories, A Perfect Scar, Eros & Dust and Falling.
 He co-edited (with Marci Blackman) Beyond Definition: New Writing from Gay and Lesbian San Francisco and co-edited (with Amie M. Evans) Queer & Catholic.

 Praise for Falling